Help & Guides

 The answer you seek may be available already.
 Browse popular questions, search for information, find answers to all types of questions about the Clarion University Libraries.
 If you have a "new" question...just ask our Librarians!

 Based on specific topics, LibGuides are like "spark plugs" that point you to great resources!

 Research Consultation Service

 Individual research assistance for Clarion University students, faculty, and staff is available by appointment only.
 Contact the Librarians for scheduling.

 Clarion Campus Librarians offer reference and information literacy instruction service to students at alternative locations on Clarion Campus such as Still Hall with dates, times, and locations varying each semester.
 Check the Libraries' schedule for updates!

-Savvy Researcher Series
+Savvy Researcher Series (check back for schedule)

 Presented by Librarians, the Savvy Researcher Series of workshops consists of 30-minute workshops offered in an eight-week series.
 Each is designed to help improve information research skills.
 All are held in the Carlson Library Instruction Lab (Room 201).